Modeling and forecasting subnational age distribution of death counts: Appendix C: Conformal prediction intervals

-where $\widehat{d}^g_{n+h|n,s}(u)$ denotes the $h$-step-ahead point forecasts for the data in the testing set.
+where $\widehat{d}^g_{T+h|T,s}(u)$ denotes the $h$-step-ahead point forecasts for the data in the testing set.

-The conformal prediction works well when the sample size in the validation set is reasonably large \citep{DDR24}.
-For a small set of samples, we suggest the standard deviation approach in Section~\ref{sec:5}.
-In Table~\ref{tab:appendix_3}, the MFTS provides the smallest CPD values under the EVR criterion, while the MLFTS offers the smallest CPD values under $K=6$ for the female data.
-For the male data, the MLFTS is recommended.
-In terms of interval scores, the MFTS and MLFTS perform on par and are equally the best for the female data.
-For the male data, the MLFTS is preferable.
+The conformal prediction approach performs well when the validation set has a reasonably large sample size \citep{DDR24}.
+For smaller sample sets, we recommend using the standard deviation method described in Section~\ref{sec:5}.
+As shown in Table~\ref{tab:appendix_3}, the MLFTS achieves the lowest CPD values under the EVR criterion, whereas the MFTS provides the smallest CPD values for $K=6$ in the female dataset.
+For the male dataset, MLFTS is the preferred method.
+Regarding interval scores, MFTS attains the lowest values under the EVR criterion, while HDFPCA performs best for $K=6$ in the female data.
+For males, UFTS and FANOVA are favored under the EVR criterion, with MFTS performing best for $K=6$.